Service Learning Programs

-All placements in service agencies are arranged through the Dorothy Day Center for Service and Justice (frm. the Community Service Program) where an affiliate network has already been established in the community.
+All placements in service agencies are arranged through the Dorothy Day Center for Service and Justice where a partnership has already been established in the community.
 The Center aids students in finding a site appropriate to a particular course and establishing contact for volunteer placement.

 Currently, Fordham has service-learning initiatives across the disciplines in a variety of forms, including:

 Aligned with Fordham’s mission as a Jesuit university, service-learning aims to form students in a “well-educated solidarity” (Jesuit Conference 2002, “Communal Reflection on the Jesuit Mission in Higher Education”) and to provide an opportunity to apply academic resources to the work of social justice.
 The Service-Learning Interdisciplinary Seminar brings together community service, reflection and course work.

 To become a participant of the service-learning program for any given semester, a student must:

 1. Choose the course and service agency with which you would like to partner (Service-Learning staff assists in each student's placement at an agency).

 2. Pick up a service-learning agreement from the Dorothy Day Center for Service and Justice (Rose Hill-McGinley 101, Lincoln Center-SL-18A) and discuss connections between service and the course with a Service-Learning staff member.